 Alzheimer’s disease affects all of us, whether it happens to a beloved family member, a dear friend, or a valued co-worker.
-And my family is no exception.
+My family is no exception.

-This past summer, I took my own mom to a geropsychiatry specialist to assess her memory (“Gero” for aging).
-Mom, now 90 years of age, has been complaining about her failing memory…and we, her family, have been noticing it too.
-I was hoping that mom was just showing signs of age-related cognitive decline.
+In the summer of 2010, my wife Jan took her mom to a geropsychiatry specialist to assess her memory (“Gero” for aging).
+Mom, then 90 years of age, has been complaining about her failing memory…and we, her family, have been noticing it too.
+We were all hoping that mom was just showing signs of age-related cognitive decline.

 In actuality, Alzheimer's disease is the most common cause of dementia, or loss of intellectual function, for folks over 65.
 And for those over 85 years of age or more, the risk is 50 percent.

-I was saddened to read the latest statistics at www.alz.org.
+I was saddened to read the 2010 statistics at www.alz.org.
 They estimate 5.3 million Americans live with Alzheimer's disease; 5.1 of them are 65 or older, and another 200,000 are under 65.